LinkWellNodes/Documentation/blog/Build-And-Deploy-A-Chainlink-Smart-Contract/index.md

 1. Click the `response` button, which should initially show `0`, since you haven't made an on-demand oracle request yet.

-1. **Fund your contract**: If making your request on a **mainnet** blockchain, you'll need to send LINK tokens to your deployed contract address.
-A small payment in LINK will be sent with each oracle request, in order to compensate the Chainlink oracle for the gas required to write your response on-chain.
-The amount of this payment is governed by the `setFeeInHundredthsOfLink(0);` line in your constructor function.
+1. **Fund your contract**: If making your request on a **mainnet** blockchain, you'll need to send some LINK tokens to your deployed contract address.
+This allows a small payment in LINK to be sent with each oracle request, in order to compensate the Chainlink oracle for the gas required to write your response on-chain.
+The amount of this payment is governed by the `setFeeInHundredthsOfLink(0);` line in your constructor function, but must match the amount specified by your Chainlink oracle, or the request will fail.

     :::info
     You can skip this step on testnets, as our request fee is set to 0 LINK.